-POLICY 30The developer may be required to prepare a Traffic Impact Assessment (TIA), at their sole expense, in support of a subdivision or development permit application.
-The scope of the TIA will be determined by Alberta Transportation and the County of Minburn.
-If a TIA should be required, it will be prepared to the satisfaction of Alberta Transportation, in consultation with the County.
+POLICY 30 The developer may be required to prepare a Traffic Impact Assessment (TIA), the County.

+Transportation and the County of Minburn.
+If a TIA should be required, it will be prepared to the satisfaction of Alberta Transportation, in consultation with

-POLICY 31The developer shall undertake a Traffic Impact Assessment to determine if the at-grade intersection of Hwy 16 & RR85 will need improvements to make sure that the intersection will be able to safely accommodate the traffic generated by the development.
+The developer shall undertake a Traffic Impact Assessment to determine if the at-grade intersection of Hwy 16 & RR85 will need improvements to make sure that the intersection will be able to safely accommodate the traffic generated by the development.